manoharan-lab/holopy/docs/source/users/recon_tutorial.rst

 resources come in handy when visualizing and working with the reconstructions.

-Holopy provides convenience wrappers around display routines from `matplotlib <http://matplotlib.sourceforge.net/>`_ and `MayaVI
+HoloPy provides convenience wrappers around display routines from `matplotlib <http://matplotlib.sourceforge.net/>`_ and `MayaVI
 <http://code.enthought.com/projects/mayavi/>`_ though since our Data
 is an numpy array, you can use the raw plotting libraries as well.